ecehn/intro-to-programming-sep-2023-old/notes/day1.md

 - Ctrl + ] : Show scope of curly brace, can be used with parenthesis also
 - Alt + Shift + = or Alt + Shift + - : Highlight through selection
 - Ctrl + R , let go of Crrl + A : Run all tests
+- Ctrl + Shift + A : Add new class
 </p>

 <h2> Topics </h2>